grnet/synnefo/docs/source/devguide.rst

 ==========================  ===============================
 Reply Header Name           Value
 ==========================  ===============================
-ETag                        The MD5 hash of the object Content-Length              The size of the object Content-Type                The MIME content type of the object Last-Modified               The last object modification date
+ETag                        The ETag of the object Content-Length              The size of the object Content-Type                The MIME content type of the object Last-Modified               The last object modification date